ankudinov/copier-simple-demo/README.md

 | h02 | host | cEOS-lab, 4.32.3M | 10.0.3.2 | arista | arista |

 > To access any device, use `ssh <username>@<hostname>` or simply type `<hostname>` to use the SSH alias.

+## How To Use The Lab

+- Use `make start` to start the lab.
+- `make build` to build configs with AVD.
+You can skip this step if no changes were made, as configs were pre-generated.
+- `make deploy` to send configs to the cEOS-lab switches via eAPI.
+- SSH to h01 using `h01` alias and type `test` alias.
+All ping tests must pass.
+- Use ANTA to verify the network state by typing `make test`.
+- You can stop the lab any time with `make stop` or print the list of running containers with `make inspect`.